microsoft/BotFramework-WebChat/AdaptiveCards.md

 # Adaptive Cards in Microsoft Bot Framework WebChat

 WebChat now supports [Adaptive Cards](http://adaptivecards.io/), which you can use to achieve a greater level of rich display and interactivity in your bot's UX.
-Adaptive Cards are a general-purpose technology, which may be used in a wide variety of applications, but you should be aware of some constraints when using them within the WebChat environment.
+Adaptive Cards are a general-purpose technology, which may be used in a wide variety of applications.
+In the Bot Framework, Adaptive Cards have certain limitations on each channel; this document outlines the constraints when using them within the WebChat environment.

 ## Create and send an Adaptive Card from your bot